By Tom Roberts (look me up in the FNAL Phonebook)

-The Michelson-Morley experiment (MMX) was intended to measure the velocity of the Earth relative to the “lumeniferous aether” which was at the time presumed to carry electromagnetic phenomena.
-The failure of it and the other early experiments to actually observe the Earth's motion through the aether became significant in promoting the acceptance of Einstein's theory of Special Relativity, as it was appreciated from early on that Einstein's approach (via symmetry) was more elegant and parsimonious of assumptions than were other approaches (e.g. those of Maxwell, Hertz, Stokes, Fresnel, Lorentz, Ritz, and Abraham).
+The Michelson–Morley experiment (MMX) was intended to measure Earth's velocity relative to the "lumeniferous aether" which was at the time presumed to carry electromagnetic phenomena.
+The failure of it and the other early experiments to actually observe Earth's motion through the aether became significant in promoting the acceptance of Einstein's theory of special relativity, as it was appreciated from early on that Einstein's approach (via symmetry) was more elegant and parsimonious of assumptions than were other approaches (e.g. those of Maxwell, Hertz, Stokes, Fresnel, Lorentz, Ritz, and Abraham).

 The following table comes from R.S.
 Shankland et al., Rev. Mod.
 Phys.
 27 no. 2, pg 167–178 (1955), which includes references to each experiment (resolution and the limit on vaether are from the original sources).
-The expected fringe shift is what would be expected for a rigid aether at rest with respect to the sun and Earth's orbital velocity (~30 km/s).
+The expected fringe shift is what would be expected for a rigid aether at rest with respect to the Sun and Earth's orbital speed (~30 km/s).

 |Michelson + Morley||1887||11.0||0.4||<0.01||8 km/s|

 |Morley + Morley||1902–04||32.2||1.13||0.015|